galdolber/guit/README.md

-Because big projects can be elegant when the right way is the fastest way
+Because big projects can be elegant when the right way is the fastest one

 ### About documentation